translate/pootle/docs/server/commands.rst

 The revision counter is stored in the database but also in cache for faster retrieval.
-If for some reason the revision counter was removed or got corrupted, passing the ``--restore`` flag to the command will restore the counter's value based on the revision data available on the relational DB backend.
+If for some reason the revision counter was removed or got corrupted, passing the :option:`--restore` flag to the command will restore the counter's value based on the revision data available on the relational DB backend.
 You shouldn't need to ever run this, but if for instance you deleted your cache you will need to restore the counter to ensure correct operation.